-The Hilton Ascend Card is Hilton and American Express’ mid-tier card for Hilton hotels.
-This co-branded card is an affordable way to earn Hilton Honors (HH) points and some nice benefits too.
+The Hilton Ascend Card is Hilton and American Express’ mid-tier card.
+This co-branded card is an affordable way to earn Hilton Honors (HH) points and earn some nice benefits too.

 Is this card a good one for you?